leezu/MeasurementValueLogging/_sources/developer.txt

 devices.devicemanager
 """""""""""""""""""""
 The devicemanager module contains a DeviceManager class to manage devices.
-Please see :class:`devices.devicemanager.DeviceManager`.

-The DeviceManager can run it's own thread, constantly updating measurement values.
-It has methods which give instant access to the last acquired value from a device (identified by a deviceID).
+It runs it's own thread, constantly updating measurement values.

+There are methods to open or close devices, acquiere their most recent measurement values as well as more sophisticated methods which allow to calibrate the measurement values.
+Devices are identified by a so called deviceID which is returned when opening a device.

+.. automethod:: devices.devicemanager.DeviceManager.openDevice
+.. automethod:: devices.devicemanager.DeviceManager.closeDevice
+.. automethod:: devices.devicemanager.DeviceManager.getLastRawValue

+For a complete overview please see the :class:`devices.devicemanager.DeviceManager` documentation.

+devices.si
+"""""""""""
+The si module contains method to convert between different representations of SI prefixes, factors etc.

+.. autofunction:: devices.si.getPrefix
+.. autofunction:: devices.si.getName
+.. autofunction:: devices.si.getNumberPrefix

+For a complete overview please see the :class:`devices.si` documentation.

 .. _ui-module: